Skip to Main Content

 Lottie’s 1930 diary showed up years ago in a jumble sale in the south of England.
 Written in a Collins’ Royal Diary, it’s the story of a young woman from North London.
 A story of English privilege between the wars.
 Each episode brings another month from Lottie's 1930 life.
 Some things are familiar; at other time she inhabits another world.

 Thinking back to our history classes growing up, we had one question: Where the ladies at?
 Enter, Encyclopedia Womannica.
-In just 5 minutes a day, learn about different incredible women from throughout history.
-In Wonder Media Network’s brand new podcast, we’re telling the stories of women you may or may not know -- but definitely should.

 The History Chicks